codewithosama03/Authflow-UI/README.md

 Future Improvements

-UI redesign and modern styling upgrades

-Proper Login implementation
+Full login implementation

 Role-based route guards

-Token expiration logic
+Token expiration handling

-Context API or Redux integration

-Better dashboard features
+UI redesign and modern polish

 Backend integration

-Form refactoring for scalability
+Context API or Redux Toolkit integration

+Advanced dashboard features

-Animation enhancements
+Animation and transition improvements

 Error boundary handling

-This project will evolve into a larger MEGA application integrating advanced React patterns and state management.
+Notes

+This project focuses on frontend authentication concepts.
+Backend logic is intentionally simulated.

+UI enhancements and new features will continue to be added as the project evolves into a larger MEGA application.